Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 	# The initialization method of the Class
 	def __init__(self):
 		# Call the initialization method of the Node class.
-Set the node name as “minimal_client”
+Set the node name as "minimal_client"
 		super().__init__('minimal_client')

-		# Create a server and connect to the AddInts service named as “add_two_ints” .
+		# Create a server and connect to the AddInts service named as "add_two_ints" .
 		self.cli = self.create_client(AddInts, 'add_two_ints')

 		# Wait for the service connection, with a maximum wait time of 1 second.